yrhooke/exhibit/README.md

 ### in current branch

+- [X] add proper placeholder to fields
 - [ ] better form validation (correct widgets, visibly fail on errors, etc)
+    - [ ] calendar types should show calender
+    - [ ] numeric types input limited
+    - [ ] go object by object, try to create wrong, try to update wrong
+      - [X] series
-- [X] add proper placeholder to fields
+      - [X] location
+      - [ ] exhibition
+        - [ ] dates need to pop up calender
+      - [ ] artwork
+        - [ ] upload image on create or edit doesn't work
+        - [ ] handle missing value in size field
+        - [ ] size fields should do percision validation like price_nis does
+        - [ ] date field for sale not well handled

 - [ ] reduce spacing between rows of object fields (in object-details)

 ### next phase